syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 `SfCalendar` allows to select the multiple dates through keyboard by selecting the cells while pressing `Shift + UP/DOWN/LEFT/RIGHT Arrow` keys.

-`Shift + UP` -  It selects the previos week dates from selected date.
+`Shift + UP` -  It selects the previous week dates from selected date.

 `Shift + DOWN` -  It selects the next week dates from selected date.

 `Shift + RIGHT` -  It selects the next date from selected date.

-`Shift + LEFT` -  It selects the previos date from selected date.
+`Shift + LEFT` -  It selects the previous date from selected date.

 ## Disable selection